pivotal-cf/docs-pks/installing-nsx-t.hbs.md

 ## <a id="retrieve-endpoint"></a>Step 5: Verify NAT Rules

 If you are using NAT mode, verify that you have created the required NAT rules for the {{  vars.product }} Management Plane.
-See [Create Management Plane](./nsxt-3-0-install.html#nsxt30-mgmt-plane) in _Installing and Configuring NSX-T Data Center v3.0 for TKGI_ for details.
+See [Create Management Plane](./nsxt-3-0-install.html#nsxt30-mgmt-plane) in _Installing and Configuring NSX-T Data Center v3.0 for {{ vars.product_short }}_ for details.

 In addition, for NAT and No-NAT modes, verify that you created the required NAT rule for Kubernetes control plane nodes to access NSX-T Manager.
-For details, see [Create IP Blocks and Pool for Compute Plane](./nsxt-3-0-install.html#nsxt30-ip-blocks-pool) in _Installing and Configuring NSX-T Data Center v3.0 for TKGI_.
+For details, see [Create IP Blocks and Pool for Compute Plane](./nsxt-3-0-install.html#nsxt30-ip-blocks-pool) in _Installing and Configuring NSX-T Data Center v3.0 for {{ vars.product_short }}_.

-If you want your developers to be able to access the TKGI CLI from their external workstations, create a DNAT rule that maps a routable IP address to the TKGI API VM.
+If you want your developers to be able to access the {{ vars.product_short }} CLI from their external workstations, create a DNAT rule that maps a routable IP address to the {{ vars.product_short }} API VM.
 This must be done after {{  vars.product }} is successfully deployed and it has an IP address.
-See [Create Management Plane](./nsxt-3-0-install.html#nsxt30-mgmt-plane) in _Installing and Configuring NSX-T Data Center v3.0 for TKGI_ for details.
+See [Create Management Plane](./nsxt-3-0-install.html#nsxt30-mgmt-plane) in _Installing and Configuring NSX-T Data Center v3.0 for {{ vars.product_short }}_ for details.

 ## <a id="auth"></a> Step 6: Configure Authentication for {{  vars.product }}